 PLEASE NOTE: a withdrawal from all or any of your courses could result in a negative effect on your Satisfactory Academic Progress.
-Please view the section on Standards of Academic Progress (SAP).
+Please view the section on Standards of Academic Progress (SAP) for Financial Aid located on this page.

 Registration and Policies